wakaspar/hildegard/README.md

 :![theRicksMustBeCrazy](http://cdn1us.denofgeek.com/sites/denofgeekus/files/styles/main_wide/public/8/02/screen_shot_2015-08-31_at_7.11.47_am.png " sounds like slavery w/ extra steps"):

-[Express](http://expressjs.com/ "Official Site: Express") is a Node.js library that extends Node.js with methods to talk to non-relational databases such as MongoDB.
+[Express](http://expressjs.com/ "Official Site: Express") is a Node.js library that extends Node.js with a variety of useful service methods, including some to talk to non-relational databases such as MongoDB.
 To this end, we're using Express for two things.
 First, we're connecting, as well as reading and writing, to our MongoDB documents.
 Second, we're building out an Express API for our Angular front-end to consume.

 ### AngularJS
 [AngularJS](http://angular.io/ "Official Site: AngularJS") is a client-side JavaScript library designed for building scalable, modern, single-page front-end application.
 It was developed by Google back in the aughts and they've iterated on it a few times since, but Angular 1 and 4 seem to be the most commonly used, with 1 still being the library that I see the most job postings for.
 I often describe it to non-technical folks as a proto-React, even though that's not totally accurate - Angular and React are more like two different approaches to solving the same problem - how do we build user interface that can consume massive amounts of data as easily and transparently as possible?
 These technologies have ushered out the age page reloads after each user action, which were so ubiquitous back in the heyday of Rails.